autoplot/documentation/javadoc/org/das2/util/LatexToGranny.md

-# org.das2.util.LatexToGrannyLightweight converter for LaTeX expressions to Granny strings, for the
+# org.das2.util.LatexToGranny

- MMS mission.
+Lightweight converter for LaTeX expressions to Granny strings, for the MMS mission.
 This handles strings like:<ul>
  <li> cm^{-3}
  <li> nA/m^{2}